chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 </div>

-Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, are extremely helpful for editing our components.
-They allow us to edit our components with the controls addon without restarting Storybook.
-Once the [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes so does the component.
+Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, allow us to live edit our components with the controls addon without restarting Storybook.
+Once an [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes so does the component.

 When creating a story we use a base `task` arg to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.